 - organise a road worthy certificate.

 You can find more information and the form on the VicRoads website

 We have been administering deceased estates for decades.
 We’re experts in dealing with different types of estates.
 Our professional staff provide impartial service and trusted, individual care.

 Every situation is unique and expert help can make a real difference.

-Please contact State Trustees for an obligation-free discussion to understand how our services can be of benefit.
+Please contact us for an obligation-free discussion to understand how we can help.
+Contact us on 1300 138 672.

 We're here to help you every step of the way